 Tate has been involved with a number of projects to combat stereotypes people might have about American Indian music, or even just to let them know that American Indians compose in the first place.

-Recently, Tate collaborated with NBC for their reboot of Peter Pan.
+Recently, Tate collaborated with NBC for its reboot of Peter Pan.
 The original musical portrayed American Indians rather generically.
 Perhaps the most egregiously offensive portrayal of native peoples is the song “Ugg-a-Wugg.”
 Tate worked with NBC to tone down aspects of the musical that could be considered offensive to modern audiences, though admitted in an interview for salon.com that “musical theater thrives on stereotypes.
 It just does.
 It always has.
 So, that being said, there are still ways you can improve it a little bit to where it has a little more integrity.”

 Another of Tate’s other recent projects to share American Indian music is a new four-part radio series called Taloa, which means “song” in Chickasaw.
 WFMT originally aired Taloa throughout November 2015 to celebrate Native American Heritage Month.